Gafftopsail catfish

-The gafftopsail catfish (Bagre marinus) is found in the waters of the western central Atlantic Ocean, as well as the Gulf of Mexico and the Caribbean Sea.
+The gafftopsail catfish (Bagre marinus) is a species of marine catfish found in the waters of the western central Atlantic Ocean, as well as the Gulf of Mexico and the Caribbean Sea.
 It has long, venomous spines which can cause painful wounds.
 It feeds on crustaceans and other fish.
 The male of the species fertilizes the eggs of the female, and broods them in his mouth until they hatch.
 The gafftopsail feeds throughout the water column.
 This fish is a common catch in the Southeastern US, although it may be found as far north as New York.
 They are considered strong fighters by anglers.
 They are taken from piers, jetties, reefs, and the surf, as well as bottom fishing or flats fishing.
 They are caught with hard lures as well as soft plastics, cut bait, and live or dead shrimp.
 Some fishermen use traps for catfish, a method regulated by some states.

 Distribution

 Gafftopsail catfish live on the Atlantic, Caribbean and Gulf of Mexico coastlines from Cape Cod to Brazil.
 They are also found in brackish waters, including estuaries, lagoons, brackish seas, and mangroves.
 Gafftopsails are generally common to abundant in their range.